jeliebig/WaWebSessionHandler/README.md

 # WAWebSessionTransfer
-Save a Whatsapp Web Session to a file and run it everywhere!
+Save Whatsapp Web Sessions to a file and run it everywhere!

 # Requirements:
 If you want to run the .py files you will need: